Skip to content

 Will I be trained and supported?

-We offer our training in person and online, and if you ever have a question you need answering, head to one of our offices or email surepresentation@bnu.ac.uk and one of our team will get back to you!
+We offer our training in person and online, if you ever have a question you need answering, head to one of our offices or email surepresentation@bnu.ac.uk and one of our team will get back to you!

 How do I sign up to be a rep?